 - Trigger type: Single, Single (Display Each), Continuous, Persist - Single: The instrument will perform the set number of correlations and display data in the plot area when finished. - Single (Display Each): The instrument will perform the set number of correlations and update the plot area after each correlation. - Continuous: The instrument will perform a set number of correlations repeatedly until the user presses 'Stop'.
 After the set number of correlations is finished the plot will update and a new measurement of the same # of correlations will begin.

-Example: If correlations are set to 5, the instrument will perform 5 correlations and display the data.
-Then it will begin a completely new measurement of 5 correlations.

-• Persist: The instrument will perform the set number of correlations repeatedly and display the data and then will continue to correlate on the same measurement.

-Example: If correlations is set to 1 it will first perform 1 correlation and then display result, then it will perform 1 more correlation and display data that is now the result of 2 cross correlation operations.
-Thus the user will be seeing a measurement with 1 correlation, then with 2 correlations, then with 3 correlations and so on until the user presses 'Stop'.

-- Data Resolution: Sets the data resolution for the measurement.
+For example, if correlations are set to 5, the instrument will perform 5 correlations and display the data.
+Then it will begin a new measurement of 5 correlations. - Persist: The instrument will perform the set number of correlations repeatedly and display the data and then will continue to correlate on the same measurement.
+For example, if correlations is set to 5 it will first perform 5 correlations and then display result, then it will perform 5 more correlations and display data which is now the result of 10 correlations.
+Thus the user will be seeing a measurement with 5 correlations, then with 10 correlations, then with 15 correlations and so on until the user presses 'Stop'. - Data resolution: Sets the data resolution for the measurement.
 Can be set to 64, 128, 256 (default), 512, or 1024. - Number of Correlations: Sets the number of cross correlations (averages) to be performed by the instrument in the frequency band which is closest to the carrier (the lowest frequency to be measured).
 Refer to section 6.5 for information on setting the appropriate number of correlations.